cleanlab/tlm/DEVELOPMENT.md

 ## Continuous integration

-Tests, type checking, and formatting/linting is [checked in the CI workflow][ci-workflow].
+Tests, type checking, and formatting/linting are [checked in the CI workflow][ci-workflow].

 [ci-workflow]: .github/workflows/ci.yml